Legal Picks

 • Inheritance rights

-• The right to make medical decisions for your partner if they are incapacitated
+• The right to make medical decisions for an incapacitated spouse

 Yes, you can be married without a marriage license in states that recognize common-law marriage.